-I believe women know how to birth their babies; our bodies hold the ‘birthing wisdom’.
-I believe a woman’s experience of childbirth is a life-changing moment; it can be intensely joyful, and empowering, whatever form it takes, as long as the woman feels she has made choices and been listened to.
-I am committed to helping women become informed and positive about their birth options, and able to communicate their wishes in clear and accessible ways to their partners, to midwives and other care providers.
+I believe we know how to birth our babies; our bodies hold the ‘birthing wisdom’.
+I believe the experience of childbirth is a life-changing moment; it can be intensely joyful, and empowering, whatever form it takes, as long as you feel you could make informed choices and have been listened to.
+I am committed to helping you become informed and positive about your birth options, and able to communicate your wishes in clear and accessible ways to your partner, to midwives and other care providers.

-I seek opportunities to promote positive stories about childbirth, and to encourage women to come together, to share their experiences of giving birth and to support each other.
+I seek opportunities to promote positive stories about childbirth, and to encourage people to come together, to share their experiences of giving birth and to support each other.

 I am passionate about the importance of perinatal mental health, and I recognise how challenging life with a new baby can be.
-As a birth worker I seek opportunities to talk with women about about the full spectrum of emotional and physical challenges associated with having a baby: from breastfeeding, to coping with sleep deprivation, and being aware of the signs of postnatal depression (PND) and how and where new parents can access support.
+As a birth worker I seek opportunities to talk with others about the full spectrum of emotional and physical challenges associated with having a baby: from establishing breast or chestfeeding, to coping with sleep deprivation, and being aware of the signs of postnatal depression (PND) and how and where new parents can access support.

-I have experience of supporting women through labours starting at home, and transferring to hospital for the birth.
-I have recent experience of supporting home births, and I have supported a number of women having a vaginal birth after c-section (VBAC).
+I have experience of supporting home births and hospital births, including where couples transfer from home to hospital during the labour.
+I have supported first-time parents and those having a vaginal birth after c-section (VBAC).
 I recognise the importance of continually updating my knowledge and experience to enhance my development as a doula.
-I read and research current literature on childbirth and breastfeeding, and I am actively engaged with interprofessional birth networks to share and exchange knowledge and ideas.
+I read and research current literature on childbirth and breast or chestfeeding, and I am actively engaged with interprofessional birth networks to share and exchange knowledge and ideas.
 I am committed to using my knowledge and experience of working with health care professionals to inform my role as a doula.
 I believe in maintaining high standards of practice in supporting you (and your partner) on your journey to parenthood; to this end I am a member of Doula UK, and I am bound by Doula UK codes of conduct.
 In December 2016 I became a Doula UK Recognised Birth doula with Doula UK.

-I am committed to developing effective local networks with colleagues working with pregnant women and their partners, and those supporting new mothers/parents with breastfeeding, and I attend the local Maternity Services group at the North Devon District Hospital to discuss the development and delivery of local maternity services.
-I see myself as part of a strong community of birth workers and those who work to support new mothers and fathers in the early weeks and months after birth, and I meet regularly with other doulas based in Devon for networking and continuous professional development.
+I am committed to developing effective local networks with colleagues working with pregnant people and their partners, and those supporting new parents with breastfeeding, and I attend the local Maternity Services group at the North Devon District Hospital to discuss the development and delivery of local maternity services.
+I see myself as part of a strong community of birth workers and those who work to support new parents in the early weeks and months after birth, and I meet regularly with other doulas based in Devon for networking and continuous professional development.

 I completed the Paramana Doula course in January 2014.
-As part of developing further skills and experience in breastfeeding support I completed ‘Supporting the Breastfeeding Mother and Baby’ (Foundation Level) distance learning module (2015) with the Association of Breastfeeding Mothers (ABM).
+As part of developing further skills and experience in supporting feeding I completed ‘Supporting the Breastfeeding Mother and Baby’ (Foundation Level) distance learning module (2015) with the Association of Breastfeeding Mothers (ABM).
 In May 2017 I participated in a workshop concerned with baby loss and supporting every birth.